shravansabavat/message-service-client/README.md

-# Palindrome Checker
+# A simple message posting application

+> A simple application which is developed in angular.js running on node server.
+Application has the ability

+### What is this service for?

-A simple application which is developed in angular.js running on node server to find out if a given string is palindrome or not.
+A simple application which is developed in angular.js running on node server.
+Application has the ability
+    * to post messages
+    * to list messages that have been posted till date.
+    * to get the details of a message
+    * to delete a message

+## Architecture

+## Sequence Diagrams

 ## Installation
-1. Download the repository
+1. Clone the repository
 2. Install npm modules: `npm install`
 3. Install bower dependencies `bower install`
 4. Start up the server: `node server.js`